Sang-Nguyen-Phuoc/Sang-Nguyen-Phuoc/README.md

 I’m a passionate web/app developer currently studying Software Engineering at the University of Science - VNU HCMC (GPA 3.78).
 I enjoy building intuitive, real-time, and scalable applications, especially in the domains of IoT, recruitment tech, and smart contracts.
 I thrive in Agile environments and love taking on roles that bridge both engineering and management.

-- 🔭 I’m currently working on: Real-time IoT dashboards and sentiment analysis tools
+- 🔭 I’m currently working on: Software Engineering.
-- 🌱 Learning about: Blockchain, MQTT, MVVM patterns, and advanced TypeScript
+- 🌱 Learning about: C#, MVVM patterns, TypeScript, Blockchain.
-- 🧠 Ask me about: Firebase, React, Jetpack Compose, and project management
+- 🧠 Ask me about: Firebase, React, Jetpack Compose, and Project Management
 - ⚡ Fun fact: I’ve built smart home systems, recruitment platforms, and even a remote control system via Gmail!

 ---